ant-cantu/1-3_SalaryUpdater/README.md

 This is a project I made for my computer programming class using C++.
 This project was created within the first few weeks of my class and is very simple and follows exactly what my professor wanted.
+I am limited on the techniques I can use based on what we have covered in our class textbook.

 The application reads a file, manipulates the data, and outputs the data to another file.